kdeldycke/awesome-engineering-team-management/README.md

 ## Stress

+* [Manager Energy Drain](https://larahogan.me/blog/manager-energy-drain/) - `How do I handle how tired I am as a manager?
+1. Defrag your calendar; 2.
+Delegate messy and unscoped projects; 3.
+Say no.`
 * [How Slack Harms Projects](https://www.silasreinagel.com/blog/2019/08/12/how-slack-harms-projects/) - TL;DR: `promote a false sense of urgency, destroy focus, allow for bypassing project prioritization, strip away essential business context, encourage poorly thought-out communication`.
 To remediate this, see [How to Use Slack and Not Go Crazy](https://pspdfkit.com/blog/2018/how-to-use-slack-and-not-go-crazy/) article.
 * [If You’re So Successful, Why Are You Still Working 70 Hours a Week?](https://hbr.org/2018/02/if-youre-so-successful-why-are-you-still-working-70-hours-a-week) - `Our tendency to overwork and burn out is framed by a complex combination of factors involving our profession, our organization, and ourselves.
 At the heart of it is insecurity.`
 * [Should we take a few long holidays, or lots of short ones?](http://timharford.com/2019/09/should-we-take-a-few-long-holidays-or-lots-of-short-ones/) - TL;DR: short ones. `Reason one: holiday memories tend to depend not on how long the holiday was, but on the intensity of the experiences.
 Reason two: a change of activity can be a spur to creativity.
 Reason three for taking a short break: if we need rest to prevent exhaustion, a single, long vacation won’t do the trick.`